 - Lawful, fair, and transparent processing, with processing activities having lawful grounds

-- Always consider the Data Subject’s rights before processing personal data
+- Always considering the Data Subject’s rights before processing personal data

 - Providing the Data Subject with information regarding said processing upon request